urban-1/remote-edit-ni/README.md

 Atom package to browse and edit remote files using FTP and SFTP.

+## Credit
+This is a fork of a project created by Sverre Aleksandersen (sverre).
+It was created to integrate bug fixes and new features.

+The original project can be found at https://github.com/sveale/remote-edit

 ## Key features
 * Add FTP/SFTP hosts graphically (FTPS not supported at the moment)
 * Supports password, key and agent authentication